milandebuck/Overstats/readme.md

 # Projecten2 Milan De Buck - Overstats
 ### Description
-Application simulating a statistics site  for an FPS game made for the course Projecten 2
+Application simulating a statistics site  for an FPS game made for the course Projecten 2 Made with Angular2 & Webpack

 ### installation